Sketchnoting For Absolute Beginners

 Any way your structure your notes is fine, but there are a few common layouts you could use to get started.
 A two- or three-column spread with a header and footer, for example.
 Or a nine-box layout with the main topic in the center (yes, just like a mind map!).
 Basically, any page layout you find in a magazine or on a website might be useful.

-I’ve done two presentations/workshops on sketchnoting so far.
-One at Xebia, the other at Agile Holland.
-Both were very successful in that most, if not all, participants have now taken up sketchnoting, have bought the book, and are having entirely too much fun!
+I’ve started hosting workshops on sketchnoting and graphic recording.
+One at Xebia Academy, the other at bonnema.ink.
+Both are very successful in that most, if not all, participants take up sketchnoting and graphic recording as an integral part of their note-taking, buy the book, and are having entirely too much fun!